 FANCY SOME TEA?

-Along the way, the plantations seems endless, with various shades of green arranged in symmetrical lines.
-Looking a bit closer, we’re able to see many women at work in the fields or walking by steep narrow paths with huge bags on their backs – as they need to reach a minimum weight to market the leaves on the roadside.
+Along the way, the plantation area seems endless, with its various shades of green arranged in symmetrical lines.
+Looking a bit closer, we can have a glance on many women at work in the fields or walking by steep narrow paths with huge bags on their backs – since they need to reach a minimum weight to market the leaves on the roadside.

-I’m just beginning to find out more about tea.
-I’m surprised to learn that the same plant – rich in antioxidant properties – originates different varieties of tea.
-In fact, it depends on the part of the leaflet and grade, among other factors.
+I’m just beginning to find out more about tea and I’m surprised to learn that the same plant – rich in antioxidant properties – originates different varieties of tea.
+In fact, the differencials are designated by the part of the leaflet and grade, among other factors.

 3 LITTLE SIPS